oneapi-src/oneDPL/documentation/library_guide/kernel_templates_main.rst

 Kernel Templates API
 ####################

-Kernel templates is an experimental API that provides algorithms built on top of SYCL* kernels and customizable with various parameters. such as the number of elements to be processed by a work-item and the size of a work-group.
+Kernel templates is an experimental API that provides algorithms built on top of SYCL* kernels and customizable with various parameters, such as the number of elements to be processed by a work-item and the size of a work-group.
 These algorithms aim to deliver optimal performance.
 However, they may depend on assumptions that are not satisfied by all devices, prioritizing efficiency over generality.